pubnub/pubnub-api/socket.io/README.md

 # Socket.IO on PubNub

 Get a faster Socket.IO with PubNub!
-Take advangate of the Socket.IO API leveraging Human Perceptive Real-time on PubNub Infrastructure.
+Take advantage of the Socket.IO API leveraging Human Perceptive Real-time on PubNub Infrastructure.
 We believe Socket.IO is the jQuery of Networking.
 Socket.IO is a project that makes WebSockets and Real-time possible in